 Some ideas turn out to be great ideas.
-Some ideas look like a great ideas at the time but didn’t turn out so well in hindsight.
+Some ideas look like great ideas at the time but don’t turn out so well in hindsight.
 Those are antipatterns.

 A pattern is a repeatable idea that solves a common problem, and should be adopted by others.
 An antipattern seems like an answer to a problem, but turns out badly and should be avoided by others.

 There are hundreds of Scrum antipatterns you’ll encounter as you embrace Scrum in your Dynamics 365 projects.
 In this article, I wanted to highlight the top ten Scrum event antipatterns that I’ve witnessed in Dynamics 365 projects.